 Authorities responding to multi-vehicle crash on 1-12 East in Livingston

-LIVINGSTON- The left lanes are blocked on 1-12 East as authorities respond to a multi-vehicle crash involving a Greyhound bus.
+LIVINGSTON- All lanes are now open on 1-12 East as authorities respond to a multi-vehicle crash involving a Greyhound bus.

 The crash was reported around 6:30 p.m Saturday on I-12 East in Livingston involving six cars and a Greyhound bus.